Small business owners frequently ask us, “Can I use Quicken or do I have to use QuickBooks for my business?”

-As the author of both Quicken for Dummies and QuickBooks for Dummies, our firm can probably provide some useful information on the Quicken vs. QuickBooks question.
+Since Steve, the firm’s founding CPA, is the author of both Quicken for Dummies and Quickbooks for Dummies, we can probably provide some useful information on the Quicken vs. QuickBooks question.
 So let us try to do that here.

-Task 1: Your small business accounting system—whatever it is—should let you and other people (the bank, your partners or investors, and the Internal Revenue Service) accurately measure your profits and your financial condition.
+- Your small business accounting system—whatever it is—should let you and other people (e.g. the bank, your partners or investors, the Internal Revenue Service) accurately measure your financial condition.

-Task 2: Your small business accounting system should produce the business forms—checks, invoices, customer statements and so on—that you need again and again in your business.
+- Your small business accounting system should produce the business forms—checks, invoices, customer statements, and so on—that you need again and again in your business.

-Task 3: Your small business accounting system should allow you to keep appropriately detailed records of the assets and liabilities of the business.
-In other words, your accounting system should be able to tell you with a mouse click how much money you have in the bank, which customers owe you money, and what inventory you've got stocked on the store, warehouse or shop floor.
+- Your small business accounting system should allow you to keep appropriately detailed records of the assets and liabilities of the business.
+In other words, your accounting system should be able to tell you with a mouse click how much money you have in the bank, which customers owe you money, and what inventory you’ve got stocked on the store, warehouse, or shop floor.

 If you think about these tasks and then the requirements of your business, it’s pretty easy to choose the winner in a Quicken vs. QuickBooks competition.